Complex and Adaptive Dynamical Systems: A Primer: Cellular Automata and Self-Organized Criticality

-The notion of `phase transition' is a key concept in the theory of complex systems.
-We have encountered an important class of phase transitions in the chapter on {\em ``Random Boolean Networks''}, {\it viz} transitions in the overall dynamical state induced by changing the average connectivity in networks of randomly interacting boolean variables.
+\abstract{The notion of \qut{phase transition} is a key concept in the theory of complex systems.
+We encountered an important class of phase transitions in Chap.~\ref{chap_networks2}, viz transitions in the overall dynamical state induced by changing the average connectivity in networks of randomly interacting boolean variables.
 The concept of phase transition originates from physics.
-At its basis lies the `Landau theory of phase transition' which we will discuss in this chapter.
-Right at the point of transition between one phase and another, systems behave in a very special fashion, they are said to be `critical'.
+At its basis lies the \qut{Landau theory of phase transition}, which we will discuss in this chapter.
+Right at the point of transition between one phase and another, systems behave in a very special fashion; they are said to be \qut{critical}.
 Criticality is reached normally when tuning an external parameter, such as the temperature for many physical phase transitions or the average connectivity for the case of random boolean networks.

-The central question discussed in this chapter is whether `self-organized criticality' is possible in complex adaptive systems, i.e.\ whether a system can adapt its own parameters in a way to move towards criticality on its own, as a consequence of a suitable adaptive dynamics.
+The central question discussed in this chapter is whether \qut{self-organized criticality} is possible in complex adaptive systems, i.e.\ whether a system can adapt its own parameters in a way to move towards criticality on its own, as a consequence of a suitable adaptive dynamics.
 The possibility of self-organized criticality is a very intriguing outlook.
-We have discussed in this context in the chapter on {\em ``Random Boolean Networks''} the notion of `life at the edge of chaos', {\it viz} the hypothesis that the dynamical state of living beings could be close to self-organized criticality.

-We will introduce and discuss `cellular automata' in this chapter, an important and popular class of standardized dynamical systems.
-Cellular automata allow a very intuitive construction of models, such as the famous `sand-pile model', showing the phenomenum of self-organized criticality.
-This chapter then concludes with a discussion of whether self-organized criticality occurs in the most adaptive dynamical system of all, namely in the context of long-term evolution.
+In this context, we discussed in Chap.~\ref{chap_networks2}, the notion of \qut{life at the edge of chaos}, viz the hypothesis that the dynamical state of living beings {may} be close to self-organized criticality.
+We will introduce and discuss \qut{cellular automata} in this chapter, an important and popular class of standardized dynamical systems.
+Cellular automata allow a very intuitive construction of models, such as the famous \qut{sandpile model}, showing the {phenomenon} of self-organized criticality.
+The chapter then concludes with a discussion of whether self-organized criticality occurs in the most adaptive dynamical system of all, namely in the context of long-term evolution.}